bigfix/developer.bigfix.com/site/reference/types/product.md

 # type: product

-The &lt;product&lt; object contains properties (such as vendor and revision) of the associated software product.
+The &lt;product&gt; object contains properties (such as vendor and revision) of the associated software product.
 On AIX, products are installed into an Object Repository.On HPUX products are installed in the Software Depot.

 # bundle of &lt;product&gt; : bundle